 Pull the cord After my kids left for college, I turned off the power strips in their rooms, and unplugged the alarm clock, stereos and anything else that flashed.
 Video game consoles and TVs can be disconnected, too.
 Some electronic devices, even though they’re technically not on, still use energy.

 Return to basic cable Think about whether your household spends enough time watching all those sports and movie channels in that expensive package you pay for every month.
-If they don’t, downgrade your service; you can always upgrade again for the summer months or add a lower-cost streaming service if you want to watch movies.
+If not, downgrade to a basic, cheaper plan and add a lower-cost streaming service for movies or other extras.

 Dinner for one—less You don’t have to stop eating out, but if you want to notice savings, go to the same restaurants you frequented with your freshman and enjoy paying for one less meal.